-Anticipating lower interest in new smartphones next year as the market hits saturation point, the Korean manufacturer is reportedly looking to new avenues in order to maintain profitability.
+Anticipating lower interest in new smartphones next year as the market hits saturation point,

 Having launched the Samsung Galaxy Gear smartwatch earlier this year, it is widely expected that Samsung will refocus some of its mobile efforts to growing its share of the peripheral market in the coming year.